datalad/blog/content/posts/forgejo-runner-podman-deployment/index.md

 Hub](https://hub.docker.com/_/node/tags?page=&page_size=&ordering=&name=20-bookworm).
 So `ubuntu-latest` is a bit of a misnomer in this case.
 But the mapping could be anything, also to an Ubuntu image, and also to any place podman can reach -- not just Docker Hub.
-A single runner can support different environemts simulatenously.
+A single runner can support different environments simultaneously.

 With this change the action will start now, but it will fail, even when there are no typos.